TheDataLeek/website/college/code.md

 description: Libraries, Style, and Projects
 ---

+One of my specialities is writing effective Python -

 * [a quick guide to os fork in python](/college/a-quick-guide-to-os-fork-in-python)
 * [an introduction to plotting in python](/college/an-introduction-to-plotting-in-python)
 * [an introduction to pythons types](/college/an-introduction-to-pythons-types)